 The Pure Ideas Update: Colin settles down with Cuthbert!
 Updated 21.02.2022

 All the marketing opportunities have played out.
-The costliest stages of litigation are about to commence but either way the significance of having shown interest in protection of intellectual property rights is clear.
+The costliest stages of litigation are about to commence but either way, the significance of having shown interest in the protection of intellectual property rights is clear.

 The nature of intellectual property is to prevent or at least inhibit ‘me too’ type activity.
 Without commenting on the merits of this particular case the fundamentals are the same; one party makes an innovation which allows a premium or gives it an advantage in the market and others will want to ride on that innovation or market disruption without the cost and more importantly effort in establishing the innovation or reputation – it is natural to want to invest in a proven or clear winner you only need to watch a few episodes of the popular TV show Dragon’s Den to see that!

-The Innovation might be marginal – we suspect caterpillar design cakes have been around for generations made by home cooks, but put in marketing effort, clever branding and you have something worthwhile to protect!
+The Innovation might be marginal – we suspect caterpillar design cakes have been around for generations made by home cooks but put in the marketing effort, and clever branding and you have something worthwhile to protect!

 Want to know more about Trade Marks?
 Listen to our Episode#2 Podcast: Introducing Trade Marks and hear from one of our Trade Marks specialists Danni Wears.